jsaporta/online-clustering/README.md

 - [This blogpost from Krzysztof Żuraw](https://krzysztofzuraw.com/blog/2016/makefiles-in-python-projects.html) influenced me to start using Make in many of my projects to organize common tasks.
 - When using Make, I ran into a problem for which phony targets were the answer.
 [This Stack Overflow question](https://stackoverflow.com/questions/2145590/what-is-the-purpose-of-phony-in-a-makefile) helped me understand them.
 - Thanks to Spotify for creating an easy-to-use [Docker image for Kafka](https://hub.docker.com/r/spotify/kafka/).
 This saved me a lot of work!
+- Among other resources, Gershman and Blei's [tutorial on Bayesian nonparametrics](https://arxiv.org/abs/1106.2697) was very helpful while trying to wrap my head around the fundamental concepts.